Optimal designs for identifying effective doses in drug combination studies: Optimal design theory for identifying sets of effective doses in drug combination studies

-A central tool of optimal design theory is the equivalence theorem, which is frequently used to check the optimality of candidate designs determined numerically by meta-heuristic algorithms whose convergence is not guaranteed (see e.g. \cite{kennedy1995particle}, \cite{masoudi2019metaheuristic}, \cite{SandigKirstine} among many others).
+A central tool of optimal design theory is the equivalence theorem, which is frequently used to check the optimality of candidate designs determined numerically.
+Popular algorithmic approaches are versions of Fedorov's exchange algorithm (e.g., \cite{yang-2013-optim-desig}), but also stochastic particle-base heuristics that do not have convergence guarantees (e.g., \cite{masoudi2019metaheuristic} or \cite{chen-2022-partic-swarm}).
 Moreover, equivalence theorems can be used to reduce the infinite dimensional optimization problems arising in optimal design theory to finite dimensional ones.
 Due to the convexity of the $L_q$-norm, the criterion derived in $\eqref{MED-crit}$ is convex with respect to the design $\xi$.
 Thus, we can derive the corresponding equivalence theorem (Theorem \ref{equivtheorem}) that can be used to check the $\mathrm{MED}_q$-optimality of a given design $\xi^*$.
 Note that Theorem \ref{equivtheorem} consists of two parts.
 The first part is derived for the case where the information matrix $M(\xi^*, \theta)$ of the design $\xi^*$ is non-singular.
 However, there might be cases where the information matrix $M(\xi^*, \theta)$ of the ${\mathrm{MED}_q}$-optimal design $\xi^*$ is singular.
 For instance, this situation can arise if only $k=1$ set of effective concentrations, denoted as $\mathrm{MED}_p$, is of interest.
 In Section \ref{Case study}, the statement of the theorem is used to check the optimality of the numerically determined designs.
-The proof of Theorem \ref{equivtheorem} can be found in the Appendix.
+The proof of Theorem \ref{equivtheorem} can be found in the Supplementary Material.

 \begin{thm} \begin{enumerate} \item Let $\xi^*$ be an approximate design on $\mathcal{Z}$ such that the corresponding information matrix $M(\xi^*, \theta)$ is non-singular.
 The design $\xi^{\ast}$ is locally $\mathrm{MED}_q$-optimal if and only if the inequality